khaled-sec/Home-SOC-Environment/README.md

 **Status:** Core environment built and validated — from network setup, through AD DS and SIEM deployment, to a full attack simulation with a working Splunk detection and alert.
 Evolving project — more components (e.g. pfSense) will be added over time.

+⚠️ **All attacks are executed in an isolated, air-gapped virtual lab (VMware) with no internet-facing components.
+No real malware is distributed; payloads are generated solely for detection engineering purposes.**

 ![Home SOC Architecture](assets/architecture-diagram.png)

 | Machine | Role | IP Address |